Nurturing New Provider Relationships: Beyond the 1st 90 Days

 Establish a Recurring Practice Development Meeting

-I also set up a reminder within my calendar to ensure I connect with the provider via text, email or phone at least 1 or 2 times between these monthly meetings.
-Both the format and the content of these exchanges are designed to connect and engage with the provider beyond, “How are you?”
+Set up a reminder on your calendar to contact the provider at least 1 or 2 times between these monthly meetings via text, email, or phone.
+Both the format and content of these exchanges should be designed to engage and connect with the provider beyond simply asking how they are.

 For example, I might: